rnc-personal/ci-fullstack-pp4/README.md

 ### Site General Features

-Each page has as responsive navbar at the top, which also serve as the sites main search as well as footer that provides some quick links to navigate to the various categories / filters for the recipes.
+Each page has a responsive navbar at the top, which also serve as the sites main search as well as footer that provides some quick links to navigate to the various categories/filters for the recipes.

 - Home
     - Responsive Hero Slider: Links to selected recipes and shows of some of the photography.
 Can be edited via the admin panel.